wochit/wochit-embedded/docs/embed.md

 #### Customize the Wochit Video Creator by using the following properties:
 ***
 **videoContext** <code>string</code> <Badge text="Optional" />
 This property can be set as a unique identifier.
 It could be a customer ID, a page ID, or any other metadata you may want to use to reconcile the produced video with your internal systems.
 [We will send it back](/webhook.html) with the produced video so you can know where the video belongs.
 *Sending videoContext is highly recommended*
 ***
 **on** <code>object</code> <Badge text="Optional" />
-While your end-user interacts with the Wochit Video Creator iFrame, events will be triggered to notify you on the user’s actions and allow you to react to these.
+While your end-user interacts with the Wochit Video Creator iFrame, events will be triggered to notify you of the user’s actions and allow you to react to these.
 For more information see [Triggered Events](/embed.html#triggered-events).
 ***
 **showCreativeGallery** <code>boolean</code> <Badge text="Optional" />